Small Business Service

 However, businesses with fewer than six employees earning similar salaries may offset these costs due to the increased employment allowance, potentially benefiting smaller organisations.

-Changes for the self-employed: Class 2 and Class 4 NI
+Changes for the self-employed: Class 2 and Class 4 NIC

-Self-employed individuals will also experience adjustments to their National Insurance contributions:
+Self-employed individuals have also experienced adjustments to their NICs:

-– No Class 2 NI is payable but treated as paid.
+– No Class 2 NIC is payable, but treated as paid.

 Exemptions to note